charlottecroce/nokken/README.md

-# Nokken
+# Nøkken
-## work in progress 🏗️
+work in progress 🏗️
+___
+## 🏹 Purpose

-A mobile health management app to help users track medications, appointments, and blood levels.
+The goal of this project is to develop a mobile health app for tracking medications, injections, appointments, and blood level trends.

-## Features

-## :rocket: Getting Started
+## 🚀 Getting Started

 ### Prerequisites
 - Flutter (2.10.0 or higher)